fzuo/homepage/docs/research.md

 <li> Josiah Scott, Fei Zuo, and Junghwan Rhee.
 "Student-perspective observations from the comparison of Rust and C++ languages", Journal of Computing Sciences in Colleges, vol 40, No. 1, 2024.

 <li> Xianshan Qu, Fei Zuo, Xiaopeng Li and Junghwan Rhee.
-"Context Matters: Investigating Its Impact on ChatGPT’s Bug Fixing Performance", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.
+"Context matters: Investigating its impact on ChatGPT’s bug fixing performance", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.

 <li> Xin Zhang, Yuqi Song, Wyatt McCurdy, Xiaofeng Wang and Fei Zuo.
-"Revising the Problem of Partial Labels from the Perspective of CNNs' Robustness", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.
+"Revising the problem of partial labels from the perspective of CNNs' robustness", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.

 <li> Yuqi Song, Xin Zhang, Bokai Yang, Fei Zuo and Xianshan Qu.
-"A Robust Attention-based Convolutional Neural Network for Monocular Depth Estimation", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.
+"A robust attention-based convolutional neural network for monocular depth estimation", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.

 <li> Suhan Jiang, Jie Wu and Fei Zuo.
-"Utility-Based Routing in Payment Channel Networks: A Tradeoff Between Utility And Privacy", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.
+"Utility-based routing in payment channel networks: A tradeoff between utility and privacy", The 22nd IEEE/ACIS International Conference on Software Engineering Research, Management and Applications (SERA), 2024.

 <li> Aakankshya Shrestha, Fei Zuo, Gang Qian and Junghwan Rhee.
-"A Survey and Insights on Modern Game Development Processes for Software Engineering Education", The 33rd International Conference on Software Engineering and Data Engineering (SEDE), 2024.
+"A survey and insights on modern game development processes for software engineering education", The 33rd International Conference on Software Engineering and Data Engineering (SEDE), 2024.

 <li> Fei Zuo, Junghwan Rhee, Yonghyun Kim, Jeehyun Oh, and Gang Qian.
 "A comprehensive dataset towards hands-on experience enhancement in a research-involved cybersecurity program", The 24th ACM Annual Conference on Information Technology Education (SIGITE), pp. 118–124, 2023. <a href="https://dl.acm.org/doi/10.1145/3585059.3611416">[Link]</a>